BernieWhite/DevOpsKitDsc/docs/feature-details.md

 ## Node configuration data

-### Simple node configuration data
+### Flat configuration data

 PowerShell DSC includes a features called _configuration data_.
 Configuration data allows IT Pros to seperate environmental or node settings from the configuration script, allowing administrator to avoid hard coding configuration settings that may differ between servers.

---DOKD gives administrators choice improves this further by

-For example:
+For example, consider the following configurations that might be maintained seperately.
+Using _configuration data_, a single configuration script can used to manage each server independently without sacreficing code reuse.

 | Server name | Environment | Role | Domain name | Web apps |
 | ----------- | ----------- | ---- | ----------- | -------- |